 The ability to predict reliable thermochemistry represents a very important application of ab initio molecular orbital theory.
 We have recently been designing and assessing methods that are suited for predicting accurate thermochemistry for free radicals because these represent particular challenges for theoretical investigation.
-Our latest work has been concerned with methods that we have designated G3-RAD, G3X-RAD, G3(MP2)-RAD and G3X(MP2)-RAD. (with D.J.
-Henry, M.B.
-Sullivan)
+Our latest work has been concerned with methods designated R-CBS-QB3.
+(With G P F Wood [U Sydney], G A Petersson [Wesleyan U, USA])